Skip to content

 auto_renew: Auto-renew expired caches in generate() (default: True).

 cache_tags: Tags for precise cache matching.
+Encoded into the cache's

 safety_settings: Default safety settings for all calls.